CamFlow/camflow-dev/README.md

 ##TODO
 * Look at NetLabel, XFRM and IPSEC for labelled packet (may not be able to get what we want).
 * Investigate audit data captured.
+* Look at Coccinelle for patching /security/security.c and .h files.